the woodlawn campus

-Dwayne Bowman came from a technology background having served as Director of Engineering with Amazon.Com starting in 1997.
+Dwayne Bowman came from a technology background having served as Director of Engineering with Amazon.com starting in 1997.
 Prior to Amazon, Dwayne was the Director of Technology at Cobis and Knight Rider after working as a software engineer at Apple.
-Dwayne and wife Karen were central to the development and operations of Woodlawn school for almost two decades.
-Dwayne taught Chemistry and other classes, maintained the grounds, and served as head of school and much more.
+Dwayne and his wife Karen were central to the development and operations of Woodlawn school for almost two decades.
+Dwayne taught Chemistry and other classes, maintained the grounds, served as head of school, and much more.
 Dwayne currently serves as Secretary on the Board of Trustees.
-Karen, was a teacher, organizer, webmaster, mentor and friend to students, parents and faculty alike.
-Dwayne and Karen are seen frequently at events and continue to support the school, preserve the history and culture, and maintain alumni relations.
+Karen, was a teacher, organizer, webmaster, mentor, and friend to students, parents and faculty alike.
+Dwayne and Karen are seen frequently at events and continue to support the school, preserve its history and culture, and maintain alumni relations.

 Their son, Sawyer, graduated from Woodlawn with the class of 2011.
 He attended Bowdoin College where he completed, in 2015, a B.A. in Computer Science and Spanish with a minor in Chemistry.
 He is now a senior software engineer at Instacart in San Francisco, CA.

 Their daughter, Sydney, graduated from Woodlawn with the class of 2014.
 She attended Occidental College and graduated, in 2018, with a B.A. in Diplomacy & World Affairs.
 Sydney was a Fulbright Scholar in Madrid, Spain.
 She is now employed at Curology in San Francisco, CA.

 How we got here